nyu-ossd-s20/project-evaluation/mongoDB_evaluation.md

 1. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violate it? <br>
 	https://www.mongodb.com/community-code-of-conduct no consequences are listed.
+However, there are a list of things that people should follow.

 1. Do the maintainers respond helpfully to questions in issues?
 Are responses generally constructive?
 Read the issue conversations. <br>
 	Yes, maintainers respond helpfulling in general and typically constructive.
+However, discussion is typically only one to two lines discussing the success of a question.

 1. Are people friendly in the issues, discussion forum, and chat? <br>
 	Friendly overall, but not too much discussion.

 1. Do maintainers thank people for their contributions? <br>
-	Sometimes.
+	Sometimes; from what I see most of the bigger issues there are more discussions.

 ## Development Environment Installation